Polyfrost/OverflowAnimationsV2/README.md

 * Move Blocking up a bit
 * Make item holding in 3rd person more like 1.7
 * 1.7 Debug
-* Fix fishing rod being 1.8 size for a short while
+* Fix fishing rod being 1.8 size for a short while (Some chap says it's fixed but idk cause I didn't change it)
 * Punching while doing stuff
 * Old Eating Animation